Theatre (THEA)

 Core Category: Arts and Literature

-THEA 351 History of Theatre Ii: Restoration to Contemporary 3
+THEA 351 History of Theatre II: Restoration to Contemporary 3

 Survey of theatre from the Restoration period to the present including various methods of script analysis.
 This course is the sequential second half of THEA 350, but may be taken independently or in reverse order.